emythiel/cybs-python/python/mandatory_01/README.md

 ### Requirements for deliverable
 The project should be completed in groups.

-Handing in th eproject is a requirement to attend the exam.
+Handing in the project is a requirement to attend the exam.

 Handing in will be done through **itsLearning**, where you will also be able to register your groups.
 The deliverable will be a **.zip** file containing the following:

 1. Source code for the program following the specifications as described above
 2. Output of four CSV files, following the specifications as described above
 3. A presentation of about **10 minutes** to be presented as part of the project, the presentation could be about one or several of the following topics:
     a.
 Showing the source code and explaining the choices you made
     b.
 A short demo of your program in action
     c.
 Challenges you had to solve as part of your project
     d.
 Ideas on how to improve your program in the future